Last Updated: 10/20/23 | October 20th, 2023

 But what was once a hidden gem that saw a fleeting number of tourists is now a bustling — and expensive — destination.

-As you can see, Dubrovnik is no longer a particularly affordable place.
 This southern Dalmatian city of 40,000 people swells in the summertime, as hordes of tourists cruise in to trudge through the limestone-blanketed streets of Stari Grad.

 Fortunately, the city has a growing number of affordable hostels so you can enjoy this sunny coastal getaway without breaking the bank (or, at least without breaking the bank on accommodation).